Welcome to today's edition of the Rush 24-7 podcast.

 We know that our ambassador and three others are dead.

-All right, We know that there's no leadership in this country that is dealing with this.
+We know that there's no leadership in this country that is dealing with this.

 Let me ask you a question.

-Could it be that the Obama administration is in fact setting off protests across the Middle East?
+By feeding the false narrative about this movie, this video that nobody even saw, could it be that the Obama administration is in fact setting off protests across the Middle East?

-If it's it logical to conclude that every time a member of this administration goes on television worldwide and talks about this video.
+If isn't it logical to conclude that every time a member of this administration goes on television worldwide and talks about this video, what I mean, don't forget how all this started.

-Some wizard of smart in our embassy in Cairo sent out an official release from the embassy apologizing for this movie before anything had happened.
+Some wizard of SMART in our embassy in Cairo sent out an official release from the embassy apologizing for this movie before anything had happened.

-Remember how incredulous we all were?
+Remember how incredulous we all were.

-And this this apology tore into a nameless American who would do things that would hurt the religious feelings of Muslims.
+And this apology tore into a nameless American who would do things that would hurt the religious feelings of Muslims.

 They put this thing out before anything happened.

-They were trying to stop the attack.
+By apologizing, they were trying to stop the attack.

 Don't make me laugh.